alexseitsinger/eslint-config-base/README.md

     list.
 -   missingExports doesnt count module.exports so disable that part of the rule.
--   Each eslint config should define the ignored files.
+-   Each eslint config should define this rule seperately, with ignored files.

 [https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/no-unused-modules.md][263]